Last Updated on June 24, 2022 by Jason Harris

 Some of you reading this likely vehemently disagree.
 I understand.
 I’ve been there.
 Having a re-birth of my world views was emotionally traumatic and something I resisted for years.
 Rebirth is always painful.
 But I’m glad I experienced it.

 It is my hope the Mormon Church will eventually make a permanent move predominantly into the lower left box.
+Where truth is revealed when fiction is embraced as fiction and the deeper meanings of stories are grasped.
 I believe this will ultimately be far healthier for the members and the institution.
 Especially those members who reside at “the fringes.”

 Where the Greatest Truths Reside